 What You Will Learn:

-- LambdaTest For Cross Browser Testing
+- LambdaTest for Cross Browser Testing

 - Demo: Automated Browser Testing On LambdaTest

-LambdaTest For Cross Browser Testing
+LambdaTest for Cross Browser Testing

-LambdaTest is one such platform that is used to expedite the activities related to cross-browser testing.
+LambdaTest is one such platform that is used to expedite activities related to cross-browser testing.
 With this article, we intend to share the nuances of cross-browser testing while exploring the offerings of LambdaTest.

 What Is Cross Browser Testing

-Cross-browser testing can be performed using the manual approach on a local Selenium Grid.
+Cross-browser testing can be performed using a manual approach on a local Selenium Grid.
 To do this, you will have to manually test your website on each browser and operating system combination.
 However, it is not scalable and cannot be used for large-scale projects.

 This is where LambdaTest, a platform that offers reliable, scalable, and secure cloud-based Selenium Grid, turned out to be a savior.

-Why Use LambdaTest For Cross Browser Testing
+Why Use LambdaTest for Cross Browser Testing

 Let us understand this with an example.